You are at - Jotaro's Blog / Footsteps-Cycling Cambodia & Vietnam 2018 / Sites / Long Thieng Temple (Chùa Lòng Thiềng) @ Vinh Long

 CORRECTION:

-are depicted in Mahayana Buddhism as the original followers of Buddha who have followed the Noble Eightfold Path and attained the four stages of enlightenment.
+As highlighted by my friend Anne, these nine are part of the Eighteen Arhats (十八羅漢).
+The other nine can be seen at an opposite altar.
+They are depicted in Mahayana Buddhism as the original followers of Buddha who have followed the Noble Eightfold Path and attained the four stages of enlightenment.
 They have reached the state of Nirvana and are free of worldly cravings.
 They are charged to protect the Buddhist faith and to wait on earth for the coming of Maitreya, an enlightened Buddha prophesised to arrive on earth many millennia after Buddha's death (parinirvana).

 In Chinese Tradition, they are know as the 18 Luohans, and are generally presented in the order they are said to have appeared to the monk Guan Xiu, and not according to their power: Deer Sitting, Happy, Raised Bowl, Raised Pagoda, Meditating, Oversea, Elephant Riding, Laughing Lion, Open Heart, Raised Hand, Thinking, Scratched Ear, Calico Bag, Plantain, Long Eyebrow, Doorman, Taming Dragon and Taming Tiger.